-(2) SSR. (i) Reports submitted under individual contract plans -
+(2) SSR. (i) Reports submitted under individual contract plans.

-(A) This report encompasses all subcontracting under prime contracts and subcontracts with the awarding agency, regardless of the dollar value of the subcontracts.
+(A) This report encompasses all subcontracting under prime contracts and subcontracts with an executive agency, regardless of the dollar value of the subcontracts.
+This report also includes indirect costs on a prorated basis when the indirect costs are excluded from the subcontracting goals.